Hot news on the phase structure of the SMEFT: Calculation

 \subsubsection{Two-loop results}

-According to our power counting, only masses must be matched at two loops.
 We denote by $Q$ and $R$ the loop momenta.
-It can be shown that two-loop sum-integrals in our computation factorize trivially into one-loop masters.
-The reasoning is as follows.
-These sum-integrals, in their most general form, ensue from the 4D integrals

-Since we focus on squared mass terms, from dimensional analysis they must scale as $\sim T^4/\Lambda^2$, which in turn implies that $\alpha+\beta+\gamma=2$.
-However, this is impossible if all exponents are positive, which is the only case where factorization is not immediate~\footnote{If one of the exponents is negative, then one can expand the numerator to transform the sum-integral into a sum of factorized ones.
+Two-loop sum-integrals in our computation factorize into one-loop masters.
+Indeed, they arise from $\frac{1}{\Lambda^2}\int \frac{d^4Qd^4R}{Q^{2\alpha}R^{2\beta}(Q-R)^{2\gamma}}$, and dimensional analysis of squared mass terms requires scaling $\sim T^4/\Lambda^2$, hence $\alpha+\beta+\gamma=2$.
+This cannot be satisfied if all exponents are positive, precisely the case where factorization is nontrivial ~\footnote{If one of the exponents is negative, then one can expand the numerator to transform the sum-integral into a sum of factorized ones.
 For example:

-where we have removed the term odd in $Q$ and $R$ (higher-powers of $Q\cdot R$ can be reduced to products of $Q^2$ and $R^2$ using tensor reduction).
+where we have removed the term odd in $Q$ and $R$.
 Had $Q$ (or $R$) had the negative exponent, one could reach the same result upon changing variables $Q\to Q+R$.
 It is all this reasoning what we follow in this section. }.